anh-bui-dev/my_vue_grid/README.md

 Usage:
 Assume requesting API will be half of second.
-- Go to http://localhost:8081 to view the list of booking via the name of sellers.
+- Go to http://localhost:8081 to view the list of booking and group by the name of sellers.
 - Type the key word to search product name.
 - Automatically filter after typeing more than 3 characters.
 - Press enter to filter,